Spencer Cox: Political positions

 Cox is frequently considered a moderate Republican.
 In October 2015, Cox endorsed Marco Rubio in the 2016 Republican presidential primary.
 After Rubio withdrew, Cox endorsed Ted Cruz in March 2016.
-Cox said of Donald Trump's campaign, "We care a lot about decorum.
-We care about our neighbors.
-We are a good, kind people.
-He does not represent neither goodness nor kindness."
-He said he would not support Trump if he won the Republican nomination: "I think he's disingenuous.
-I think he's dangerous.
-I think he represents the worst of what our great country stands for...
-I won't vote for Hillary [Clinton], but I won't vote for Trump, either."
+Cox said of Donald Trump's 2016 campaign, that Trump "does not represent neither goodness nor kindness."
+He stated that he did not vote for Hillary Clinton or Trump in the 2016 presidential election.